SalmonMode/activity-heatmap/README.md

 Note: in the event of an octopus merge, this tool won't be able to distinguish between the changes made by each individual commit that was part of the octopus merge, so be mindful when using this approach.

-If you enable `defect-heatmap.countMatch.enable`, and set `defect-heatmap.countMatch.method` to `pattern matches`, then this extension will use this `git` command (instead of the one from above):
+If you enable `activity-heatmap.countMatch.enable`, and set `activity-heatmap.countMatch.method` to `pattern matches`, then this extension will use this `git` command (instead of the one from above):

 ```shell
 git log -L ${lineNumber},${lineNumber}:${filePath} ${extraGitArgs}
 ```

-and the results will be parsed in JavaScript, where the pattern provided in `defect-heatmap.countMatch.pattern` will be used to count the matches.
+and the results will be parsed in JavaScript, where the pattern provided in `activity-heatmap.countMatch.pattern` will be used to count the matches.

 So it will be up to you to make sure the formatting of the commit messages will jive with the match pattern you're using.

-The `defect-heatmap.extraGitArgs` setting will still be used, giving you extra control over this though.
+The `activity-heatmap.extraGitArgs` setting will still be used, giving you extra control over this though.

 As an example, if you want to consider the following commit message as adding 2 to the line temperature: